CosX/presentations/2024-06-12-ndc-presentation/2024-03-12-very-nice-novacare.md

 ---

-## Install k3s
+## Install k3s with one line!
 ```bash
 $ curl -sfL https://get.k3s.io | sh -
 ```

 note: This takes about 30 seconds to run and will set up your machine as a k3s node!
 This command is also configurable to suit your needs.
-We're going to install one server node and two worker nodes.
+You can disable things that you want to replace.
 We will disable traefik and servicelb and replace them with cloudflared and metallb

 ---